 assigned_metricsthey have been assigned from Redis and iterate through each metric and analyse the time series against the

 spin_processwill add any metric that it finds anomalous (triggers

 settings.CONSENSUSnumber of algorithms) to a list of anomalous_metrics.

 The parent Analyzer process will then check every metric in the anomalous_metrics list to see if:

 settings.ALERTStuple in settings.py

-- If a Mirage parameter is set in the tuple, then Analyzer does not alert, but hands the metric off to Mirage by adding a Mirage check file.
+If a Mirage SECOND_ORDER_RESOLUTION_HOURS parameter is set in the tuple, then Analyzer does not alert, but hands the metric off to Mirage by adding a Mirage check file.

-ENABLE_CRUCIBLEis True, Analyzer adds timeseries as a json file and a Crucible check file.
+ENABLE_CRUCIBLEis True, Analyzer adds the time series as a json file and a Crucible check file.

 settings.ALERTStuple namespace, Analyzer then checks if an Analyzer alert key exists for the metric by querying the metric’s Analyzer alert key in Redis.